KarvieX/Game_Analysis/README.md

-# TencentNA Take Home Challenge
+## TencentNA Take Home Challenge

-This repository contains the take home challenge files created by Jiawei Xia for the application for data science intern at Tencent NA.
+This repository contains the take home challenge files created by Jiawei Xia for the data science intern position at Tencent NA.
+The dataset was provided by Tencent NA.

 ## Content